-Seattle’s Cinerama to close for renovations
+Seattle’s Cinerama closing for renovations; many on staff laid off

-One of Seattle’s most beloved movie screens is going dark — but only temporarily.
+One of Seattle’s most beloved movie screens is going dark, temporarily — and leaving much of its staff behind.

 Cinerama, which opened in 1963 on the corner of Fourth Avenue and Lenora Street downtown, is closing for renovations starting this week.
-A representative for Vulcan Inc., which has owned Cinerama since the 1990s, said that the updates would include new carpet, general wear-and-tear refurbishment, and an overhaul to the kitchen which will allow the theater to expand its food offerings.
-(Presumably they’ll keep the chocolate popcorn.)
+A representative for Vulcan, which has owned the theater since the 1990s, said the updates would include new carpet, general wear-and-tear refurbishment, and an overhaul to the kitchen, which will allow the theater to expand its food offerings.

-The Vulcan rep declined to give a specific date for the theater’s reopening, saying only that Cinerama would be back in business “later this year ahead of the year’s biggest films.”
+Declining to give a specific date for the theater’s reopening, the Vulcan rep said only that Cinerama would be back in business “later this year ahead of the year’s biggest films.”

 Known for its giant screen and night-sky sparkling ceiling, Cinerama is among Seattle’s oldest moviehouses.
 Its history is a dramatic one: Popular initially as a showcase for big-screen-format films, Cinerama fell into disrepair in the ’80s and ’90s as moviegoers fled to the suburbs.